SomaticLabs/SwiftyZorb/README.md

 github "SomaticLabs/SwiftMomentSDK" ~> 1.0
 ```

-Run `carthage update` to build the framework and drag the built `MomentSDK.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `SwiftMomentSDK.framework` into your Xcode project.

 ## Usage